-Although frontline customer support engineers are dedicated to a specific customer fab, others travel globally to support system-down escalations, installation or relocation of machines, and more.
-Whether you’re a generalist who loves to travel and experience the fast pace of production inside a fab, or a specialist who’d rather stay in one place and provide advice for particularly tricky problems, there’s a place for you at ASML.
+Whether you’re a generalist who loves to travel and experience the fast pace of production inside a fab, or a specialist who would rather stay in one place and provide advice for particularly tricky problems, there’s a place for you in Customer Support.

 Our Customer Support organization

 In addition to opportunities working with and near our customers, ASML Customer Support also has more than 1,000 employees at our headquarters in Veldhoven, the Netherlands.
 These employees support their colleagues in the field and work to bring the voice of our customers back to the broader ASML organization.
 They focus on new product introduction, high-volume manufacturing, applications (focusing on our metrology & inspection products) or central services (providing training, process development, and new tooling for customer support employees worldwide).

 Work as a generalist ‘in the field’ at chipmaker locations around the world.
 In this fast-paced cleanroom environment, you’re the first contact with the customer.

 Specialize in a particular sub-section of ASML’s machines, supporting frontline engineers from a distance with expert engineering advice.

 Become an on-site people manager, or develop into project and program management, working predominantly at our R&D locations to develop and improve services offered in the field.

 Collaborate across departments, translating business objectives into real-world products and services.